Porterville, California: History

 In 1862 20.8 inch of rain fell in the area, causing a change of course of the Tule River.
 Putnam's acres drained and he had his property surveyed, staking out lot lines and establishing streets.
 Settlers were offered a free lot for every one purchased.
 The need of a burgeoning California population for food provided the impetus that led to the permanent development of the east side of the southern San Joaquin Valley.
 The long, dry, hot summer prompted irrigation of the lands.

 In 1888 the Southern Pacific Railway brought in the branch line from Fresno.
 The Pioneer Hotel and Bank were built by businessmen from San Francisco.
 Porterville incorporated in 1902, as miners moved into the area to extract magnesite ore, and the Chamber of Commerce was formed in 1907.
 A City Manager-Council form of government was adopted in 1926 and a Charter was adopted.
 The city has grown from a community of 5,000 in 1920.
 Agriculture supplemented by the Central Valley Water Project has been the major source of economic growth in the area.
 The city is the center of a large farming area especially noted for citrus and livestock.

 Industry has become a significant factor in the development of the community.
 The Walmart Distribution Center, National Vitamin, Beckman Instruments, Standard Register, Sierra Pacific Apparel, Royalty Carpeting and other small companies have facilities in Porterville.
 Several large public facilities are also located here.
 These include the Porterville Developmental Center, Sequoia National Forest Headquarters, the Army Corps of Engineers Lake Success Facility and the Porterville College campus of the Kern Community College District.

 On March 10, 2023, the city was heavily impacted by catastrophic flash floods, which caused the National Weather Service to issue five separate flash flood emergencies for the city.
-The city was under these emergencies for nine and a half hours straight.